adambard/learnxinyminutes-docs/ada.html.markdown

    procedure Do_Something is
       --  We can nest sub-programs too.
-      --  Parameters are defined with the direction of travel, in, in out, out. function Times_4 (Value : in Integer) return Integer is begin
+      --  Parameters are defined with the direction of travel, in, in out, out.
+      --  If the direction of travel is not specified, they are in by default. function Times_4 (Value : in Integer) return Integer is begin
          return Value * 4;